What Is Telemedicine?

 Quality —Greater access to your provider means more time spent on your care.

-Telehealth is currently only available to patients in the DC, VA, and MD area.
+Telehealth is currently only available to patients in the D.C., Virginia, and Maryland area.

 When Can Video Visits Replace In-Office Visits?